ahead-projects/Katacoda/terraform-docker/step1.md

 ## View code

-First, open the `main.tf` file in the text editor by clicking this link.
+First, look the content of the `main.tf` file

-`terraform-docker-demo/main.tf`{{open}}
+`cat main.tf`{{execute}}

-You don't have to edit or even understand the code.
+You don't have to edit the code.
 It defines two resources: a Docker disk image that packages the Nginx webserver, and a Docker container that gives it a name and runs it on port 80.

 ## Init